Biography of Joy Beckner:

 Best known for her series of dachshunds, Joy has earned international recognition and over 100 awards portraying these endearing animals.
 To date, she has exhibited in seven National Sculpture Society shows earning four awards including their Silver Medal.
 Other major awards include the Ellin P. Speyer Prize from the National Academy; six Best in Shows; six Best Sculpture in Shows; and from the Society of Animal Artists: two Awards of Excellence, the Leonard J. Meiselman Award, and the Elliot Siskin Award.

-Her work is collected on six continents, by individuals, museums and corporations including the American Kennel Club Museum of the Dog, St. Louis, MO; Fountain Hills Cultural & Civic Center, Fountain Hills, AZ; The Library of Hattiesburg, Hattiesburg, MS; and the Dunnegan Gallery of Art in Bolivar, MO.
+Her work is collected on six continents, by individuals, museums and corporations including the American Kennel Club Museum of the Dog, St. Louis, MO; Brookgreen Gardens, Murrels Inlet, SC; Fountain Hills Cultural & Civic Center, Fountain Hills, AZ; The Library of Hattiesburg, Hattiesburg, MS; the Dunnegan Gallery of Art, Bolivar, MO, and The MUSC, Medical University of South Carolina Hollings Cancer Center, Charleston, SC.